 Read what The Good Schools Guide has to say about our school.

-This half term the values that we are focusing on are Resilience and Determination.
+This half term the values that we are focusing on are Courage and Kindness.

 Learning Outside the Classroom (LOtC)